-In honor of World AIDS Day, please join us for an informative and stimulating discussion with amfAR-funded scientists on their progress toward a cure for HIV
+In honor of World AIDS Day, we hosted an informative and stimulating online discussion with amfAR-funded scientists on their progress toward a cure for HIV.

 A Virtual Event